malpanez/tempus/CONTRIBUTING.md

 First off, thank you for considering contributing to Tempus! 🎉

-Tempus is a neurodivergent-friendly calendar event generator, and we welcome contributions that help make it even better for the ADHD and neurodivergent community.
+Tempus is a neurodivergent-friendly calendar tool designed for people with ADHD, ASD, Dyslexia, and other cognitive differences.
+We welcome contributions that help make calendar management more accessible and reduce cognitive load.

 ## Code of Conduct